loopbackio/loopback.io/pages/en/lb2/Managing-users.md

 $ npm install --save bcrypt
 ```

+{% include warning.html content="To run this package, you must [install compiler tools](Installing-compiler-tools.html) on your system, since it's a binary package.
+" %}

 ## Understanding the built-in User model

 By default, a LoopBack application has a [built-in User model](Using-built-in-models.html)